 These rules have to be updated to take into account the changing needs and higher life expectancy of Singaporeans.
 Under the new rules, the total amount of CPF that can be used for property purchase will depend on the extent the remaining lease of the property can cover the youngest buyer to the age of 95.

-Remaining lease of property is at least 20 years and can cover youngest buyer until at least the age of 95
+Remaining lease of property is more than 20 years and can cover youngest buyer until at least the age of 95

 New rules on total use of CPF

 Buyer can use CPF to pay for the property up to the VL

 Use of CPF will be pro-rated based on the extent the remaining lease of the property can cover the youngest buyer to the age of 95.
 This will help buyers set aside CPF savings for their housing needs during retirement (e.g. a replacement property).